Obama's Fiscal Year 2013 budget. (Larry Downing / Courtesy Reuters)

 Although the United States' economic weakness has contributed to the booming deficit and debt ratios, it is only a small part of the whole story.
 According to projections by the U.S. Congressional Budget Office, without significant reforms, the deficit would still add up to more than five percent of GDP a decade from now, even if the economy were operating at full capacity.
 Increased interest on the national debt is not to blame, either, since falling interest rates have made the government's net interest bill lower today as a share of GDP than it was in 2007.
 Moreover, the share of GDP that goes to another common scapegoat, defense, has risen less than one percent since 2007 (from 3.6 percent to 4.4 percent) and is projected to drop over the next decade.

 Instead, the rising deficit and debt reflect trillions of dollars of new spending on health programs, other new and enlarged transfer programs to individuals, and a variety of transfers to state and local governments.
 The increased debt creates five problems: First and most obvious, paying the interest on that debt will require enacting higher taxes that will hurt incentives and weaken growth.
-Second, since foreign
+Second, since foreign investors hold more than half of U.S. national debt, paying interest on it will require selling more U.S. products to the rest of the world and buying fewer products from abroad.
+That, in turn, means lowering the prices of U.S. exports and paying more for imports, lowering Americans'

 - Full website and iPad access